wethod/learning-center-staging/content/alerts/index.md

 ### Timesheet

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

+### Invoice Plan / Budget Final Net Price

+This alert is shown to the manager of a project if the following situations happens:

+* The invoice plan is set as manual;

+* Invoice plan's total amount and final net price mismatch.

+This can happen when you edit budget after setting invoice plan as manual.

+### Job Order / Project Probability

+This alert is shown to the manager of a project if one of the following situations happens:

+* The probability si greater than 90% but the project has't a job order;
+* The probability si lower than 90% and the project has a job order.

+Only active project must have a job order.

+### Planning / Project End

+This alert is shown to the manager of a project for which are planned people somewhen after the project's end date.

+### Planning / Budget Status

+This alert is shown to the manager of a project which has future planned resources but hasn't an approved budget.

+You cannot plan resources if you haven't a budget which gives you the right to do it.

+### Non Chargeable / Budget Final Net Price

+This alert is shown to the manager of a non chargeable project which has a final net price greater than zero.
+A non chargeable project can't have revenues by definition.

+### Empty Planning

+This alert is shown to you if you're not planned for tomorrow (Saturday and Sunday excluded).

+### Orders / External Cost